-Due to the increased risk of fire and the known health effects of secondhand smoke, smoking of an product, including tobacco and marijuana, is prohibited in all areas of this property, both privat and common, whether enclosed or outdoors.
-(Optional - The use of electronic cigarettes is als prohibited in
+Due to the increased risk of fire and the known health effects of second product, including tobacco and marijuana, is prohibited in all areas of and common, whether enclosed or outdoors.
+(Recommende cigarettes is also prohibited in this property, both privated d- The use of electronic

-Smoking: The term "smoking" means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, or pipe or plant product intended for inhalation, including hookahs and marijuana, whether natural or synthetic, in any manner or in any form.
-[Optional:"Smoking" also includes the use of an electronic cigarette which creates an aerosol or vapor, in any manner or in any form.]
+Smoking: The term "smoking" means inhaling, exhaling, burning, or carrying cigarette, or pipe or plant product intended for inhalation, including hookahs or synthetic, in any manner or in any form.
+[Recommended:"Smoking" also in electronic cigarette which creates an aerosol or vapor, in any manner or in a and marijuana, whether natural ncludes the use of an

-[Optional - Electronic Cigarette: The term "electronic cigarette" means any electronic device that provides a vapor of liquid nicotine and/or other substances to the user as she or he simulates smoking.
-The term shall include such devices whether they are manufactured or referred to as e-cigarettes, e-cigars, e-pipes or under any product name.]
+Recommended - Electronic Cigarette: The term "electronic cigarette" mean provides a vapor of liquid nicotine and/or other substances to the user as so the term shall include such devices whether they are manufactured or refections, e-pipes or under any product name.] he or he simulates smoking.

-TENANT ACKNOWLEDGEMENT: I hereby acknowledge the above smoking policy as part of th I agree that I will not smoke on the property except in the design will be responsible for enforcing this policy with all of my visitor premises.
-I understand that the landlord will take action should DESIGNATED NO-SMOKING AREAS: gnated areas listed below.
-In addition, I rs, guests, and relatives who visit the d I violate the conditions of this policy.
+TENANT ACKNOWLEDGEMENT: hereby acknowledge the above smoking policy as part of the lease or ragree that I will not smoke on the property except in the designated area will be responsible for enforcing this policy with all of my visitors, guests, as premises.
+I understand that the landlord will take action should I violate the DESIGNATED NO-SMOKING AREAS: s listed below.
+In addition, I nd relatives who visit the

-NAME (please print) SIGNATURE DATE
+IAME (please print) SIGNATURE DATE

-ADDRESS
+DDRESS

-CITY, STATE, ZIP CODE
+ITY, STATE, ZIP CODE

-PHONE NUMBER
+HONE NUMBER

-ADDITIONAL NAMES: DATE
+DDITIONAL NAMES: DATE

-DATE
+IAME (places print) CICNATURE DATE

-NAME (please print) SIGNATURE
+IAME (please print) SIGNATURE 14

-NAME (please print) SIGNATURE 15
+IAME (please print) SIGNATURE